Alex2804/APluginSDK/README.md

 A class is a normal C++ class which is derived from an interface and implements its virtual methods.
 For each registered class there is one PluginClassInfo object in the plugin.

 There is no guarantee that there are no plugins with different interfaces but the same interface names.
+Classes should be marked with **APLUGINSDK_NO_EXPORT**!

 Classes can be registered with the following macro: